World shares hold close to record highs; U.S. markets close for Thanksgiving

 “2021 is going to be a year of economic catch-up,” said Samy Chaar, chief economist at Lombard Odier.
 “When you keep the pandemic contained and under control, economic activity catches up very quick.”

 The U.S. dollar slipped overnight, then recovered during the European session.
-Versus a basket of currencies, it was flat on the day at 92.056 at 1153 GMT, having touched its lowest in nearly three months in early London trading .
+Versus a basket of currencies, it was up 0.2% on the day at 92.133 at 1523 GMT, having touched its lowest in nearly three months in early London trading.

 U.S. markets were closed for Thanksgiving on Thursday.
 Biden urged Americans to avoid big family gatherings and to wear protective masks and maintain social distancing as COVID-19 cases soar.